fable-compiler/fable-compiler.github.io/blog/Announcing-Fable-React-5.md

     { new System.IDisposable with
         member __.Dispose() = node.removeEventListener(eventType, f) }

-let view props =
+let view =
+    FunctionComponent.Of(fun props ->
         // Keep a value ref during component's life cycle, initialized to None let selfRef = Hooks.useRef None

         // Passing an empty array for dependencies tells React the effect should
         // only run when mounting (and the disposable when unmounting) Hooks.useEffectDisposable((fun () ->
             (Browser.Dom.document, "mousedown") ||> attachEvent (fun ev ->
                 let menuEl: Element = selfRef.current.Value
                 if not(menuEl.contains(ev.target :?> _)) then
                     printfn "Clicked outside!")
         ), [||])

         button
             // We can pass the ref object directly to the new RefHook prop
             // to get a reference to the actual button element in the browser's doom [ RefHook selfRef
               OnClick (fun _ -> printfn "Clicked inside!") ]
             [ str "Click me" ]
+    )
 ```

 ## Type-safe CSS props